mconlon17/simple-vivo-book/Home.md

-# Intro to the Pump
+# Introduction to the Pump

 The VIVO Pump (under development), provides a means for managing VIVO data using spreadsheets.
 Rows and columns in spreadsheets represent data in VIVO.
 The Pump update method takes spreadsheet data, and a definition file, and